-"It must be nice to be a super hero," Serena said to herself, "You don't have to worry about school or stupid tests.
+"It must be nice being a super hero," Serena said to herself, "not having to worry about school or stupid tests.
 All you have to do is to catch bad guys.
 Me on the other hand..."

 She looked at her test again and sighed, sickened with the results.

-However, she was completely unaware that someone was watching.
-A pair of ruby colored belonging to a black cat with a gold moon crescent mark on its forehead watched her as Serena walked away.
+However, she was unaware that someone was watching.
+A pair of ruby colored belonging to a black cat with a gold moon crescent mark on its forehead.

 "Mom, I'm home!"
 Serena announced as soon as she entered her home sometime later.
 Her mother came to the front hall a moment later, wearing a apron and carrying a spatula in her hand.

 "Welcome home," Isabelle smiled, "You're a little late."